-The amygdala has received a great deal of attention from researchers interested in understanding the biological basis for emotions, especially fear and anxiety (Blackford & Pine, 2012; Goosens & Maren, 2002; Maren, Phan, & Liberzon, 2013).
-The amygdala is composed of various subnuclei, including the basolateral complex and the central nucleus (Figure 10.23).
-The basolateral complex has dense connections with a variety of sensory areas of the brain.
+The amygdala has received a great deal of attention from researchers interested in understanding the biological basis for emotions, especially fear and anxiety (Blackford & Pine, 2012; Goosens & Maren, 2002; Maren et al., 2013).
+The amygdala is composed of various subnuclei, including the basolateral central nucleus and the (Figure 10.23). complex The basolateral complex has dense connections with a variety of sensory areas of the brain.
 It is critical for classical conditioning and for attaching emotional value to learning processes and memory.
 The central nucleus plays a role in attention, and it has connections with the hypothalamus and various brainstem areas to regulate the autonomic nervous and endocrine systems' activity (Pessoa, 2010).